openframeworks/ofSite/_documentation/gl/ofFbo.markdown

    Sets up the framebuffer and binds it for rendering.

-warning: This is a convenience method, and is considered unsafe
+Warning:  This is a convenience method, and is considered unsafe
           in multi-window and/or multi-renderer scenarios.
           If you use more than one renderer, use each renderer's explicit void ofBaseGLRenderer::begin(const ofFbo & fbo, bool setupPerspective)